 Ultimately, to understand the underlying costs of advisory services, we always recommend asking for an itemized fees breakdown and reading the firm's ADV Part 2 Brochure (Item 5, "Fees and Compensation").

 |Insurance Agent Conflict - Affiliation||Yes|

 |Trades Recommended Securities||Yes|

 Dixon Hughes Goodman Wealth Advisors is headquartered in Asheville, NC.
-Dixon Hughes Goodman Wealth Advisors offers financial advisor services in 21 states: Alabama, California, District of Columbia, Florida, Georgia, Illinois, Kentucky, Louisiana, Maryland, Minnesota, Mississippi, New Jersey, New York, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, Washington, West Virginia.
+Dixon Hughes Goodman Wealth Advisors offers financial advisor services in 25 states: Alabama, California, District of Columbia, Florida, Georgia, Illinois, Indiana, Kentucky, Louisiana, Maryland, Michigan, Mississippi, Missouri, Nebraska, New York, North Carolina, Ohio, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, Washington, West Virginia.

 The SEC, nor FINRA, tracks portfolio performance metrics for the financial planning industry.
 As a result, unlike hedge funds, there is no historical performance for any financial advisory firm.
 Financial plans and investment portfolios are always unique to the client's personal financial situation.